SC State Hospital Cemetery records

 We originally put the list on Ancestry but there are problems getting the file to download so we are now trying to make them accessible here on the Richland Library website.

-Let me reitterate that this is a cemetery survey of patients who have died at a State Hospital facility and Richland Library does not have patient records.
-Information about accessing State Hospital records is on the Dead Librarian posts listed below.
+Let me reiterate that this is a cemetery survey of patients who have died at a State Hospital facility and Richland Library does not have patient records.

 Amazon Amazon Says: